-GIF's share rating showed a positive uplift in the second half of 2022 and, with the fund trading at a premium, the board was able to issue shares in the fourth quarter.
+GIF's share rating showed considerable strength in the second half of 2022 and, with the fund trading at a premium, the board was able to issue shares in the fourth quarter.
 However, the discount widened significantly during December, bringing an end to issuance activity, although it has showed signs of stabilising YTD.

-The recent discount narrowing has brought GIF's discount back below its longer-term five-year average.
-However, if the manager is able to continue to provide decent NAV growth from here that is attractive to investors, there may be the potential for GIF to return to trading at a premium, which could allow for further expansion of the fund.
+The recent discount narrowing has brought GIF's discount back below its longerterm five-year average.
+However, if the manager is able to continue to provide decent NAV growth from here that is attractive to investors, there is the potential for GIF to return to trading at a premium, which could allow for further expansion of the fund.

-Given the small size of the company (a £79m market cap, currently) an increase in its capitalisation could not only place downward pressure on its ongoing charges ratio by spreading its fixed costs over a larger asset base, but could also lead it to appearing on the radar of larger investors who require greater liquidity, which could be a further catalyst for increased demand.
+Given the small size of the company (a £79m market cap, currently) an increase in its capitalisation could not only place downward pressure on its ongoing charges ratio by spreading its fixed costs over a larger asset base, but could also lead it to appearing on the radar of larger investors who require greater liquidity, which could be a further catalyst for increased demand, potentially creating a virtuous circle.